Winnsboro, Texas: Education

 The city is served by the Winnsboro Independent School District.

 Library

 Gilbreath Memorial Library is located at 916 N. Main Street.
-The library is a public Tri-County library serving Franklin, Hopkins, and Wood counties.
+The library is a public Tri-County library serving Franklin, Hopkins, and Wood Counties.

 Media

 The city is served by the newspaper Wood County Monitor.

 Local Government

-The City is a Texas General Law type A city and has a Mayor/Council - City Administrator form of government.
-The current Mayor as of May 2025 is Richard R (Randy) Parrish.
+The City is a Texas General Law type A city and has a mayor/council - city administrator form of government.
+The current mayor as of May 2025 is Richard Parrish.